ZeMonk/python/README.md

 Collection of scripts and utilities i wrote during my doctoral degree to generate defects in zirconium-based metal-organic frameworks and process the results of computational work.

 generating-defects:
+defect-generator.py - to generate missing linker and cluster defects in Zr6 carboxylate MOFs

 coremof:
 core_mof-scraper.py - to scrape the coremof database for interesting Zr6O8 MOFs

 Utilities:
 cp2k-restart-to-cif.py - to convert a CP2K restart file to cif format